Our guide to renting

-If the landlord withdraws for any reason (other than your references being acceptable to Tates/the landlord) then the whole of the preliminary deposit will be refunded to you.
+If the landlord withdraws for any reason other than unsatisfactory references, the whole of your holding deposit will be returned to you.

-All prospective tenants must be named in the tenancy agreement and are jointly and severely liable by the terms of the agreement.
+All prospective tenants are named on the tenancy agreement and are jointly and severally bound by the terms of the agreement.
+The agreement is a legally binding contract between landlord and tenant.

-The term of the tenancy require the tenant to pay for gas, electricity, water, telephone charges and Council Tax unless otherwise stated.
+Most tenancy agreements require the tenant to pay for gas, electricity, water, telephone and broadband and Council Tax, unless otherwise stated.
 Tenants should contact the utility companies directly to ensure that the supplies are transferred into their name and are not disconnected.

 Tates, unless otherwise requested, will organise for an independent inventory clerk at the start of the tenancy to check the contents and decorative condition of the property.
 The tenant and landlord will receive a copy of this report to sign and approve.
 At the end of the tenancy this document will be checked against the actual state of the property after your tenancy and any discrepancies will be highlighted in the Checkout report.
 This report will be sent to the tenant and landlord to agree any dilapidations that may be recorded.
 The landlord pays for the inventory check at the beginning of the tenancy and the tenant pays for the check out report at the end of the tenancy.
 Under the terms of stakeholding, no funds can be released to either party without the other’s consent.
 Tates will require written consent from the landlord and tenant to release the deposit.